ilsaul/OWN-Server/OWNServer/README.md

 OWNServer
 ==========

-This java application is a Server for recive connect from a client that want to send and/or recive information to a SCS Bus.
+This java application is a Server for receive connect from a client that want to send and/or recive information to a SCS Bus.
 The SCS Bus is a Bus make from BTicino.